-If you are installing Airtime and Icecast on the same machine, you can set the hostname and passwords for the Icecast server during the Airtime installation.
+If you are setting up Airtime to stream directly to Icecast without using a soundcard in between, you can set the hostname and passwords for the Icecast server during the Airtime installation.

-First, set the hostname of the Icecast server.
-For test installs in which you have Icecast installed on the same machine as Airtime, you can use localhost here.
+First, set the hostname of the lcecast server.
+If you have lcecast installed on the same machine as Airtime, you can use localhost here.